can11sichuan/Bov-ATAC/README.md

 # Bov-ATAC
 ## ATAC-seq peak calling, we follow [Encode](https://www.encodeproject.org/data-standards/atac-seq/atac-encode4/)
 1. FRip score, TSS enrichment and Rescue Ratio are used to eliminate the lower quality data
-2. Peak called using Macs2
+2. Peak called using Macs2 in two approaches
 ## To generate and annotate the peak we borrow the idea developed by [Meuleman](https://github.com/Altius/)
 1. We perform peak calling for each sample and then use FWHM method to obtain consensus
 2. To infer the the biological meaning, we decompose consensus by sample matrix into basis making it is interpretable